-Get the tools to uncover secrets: discover the tenets of investigative journalism and learn how to apply the techniques, whether working on-the-scene or from afar.
+Get the tools to uncover secrets: discover the tenets of investigative journalism and learn how to apply techniques, whether working on-the-scene or from afar.

-At its core, Investigative Journalism is reporting on something that someone is trying to keep a secret.
-Police corruption, school segregation, sexual harassment, and political abuses of power are a few examples of the issues covered by investigative journalists over the past few months.
-Steeped in primary sources such as court documents and other public records, investigations usually take months if not years to hit the front page.
-When they do, their impact can be world changing, life changing for individuals and profound for specific communities.
+The best investigative journalism goes beyond day-to-day reporting to uncover systemic injustice and hold the powerful to account.
+Steeped in primary sources such as court documents and other public records, investigations usually take months – if not years – to hit the front page.
+When they do, their impact can be world- and life-changing for individuals and profound for specific communities.
 In this course, students will apply basic investigative principles such as understanding news value, working with primary sources documents, cultivating and protecting confidential sources, fact checking and working within the law.